Transportation in Thunder Bay, Ontario: History

 Thunder Bay has been a port since the days of the North West Company which maintained a schooner on Lake Superior.
 Significant navigation came after 1855 with the opening of the canal at Sault Ste.
-Marie (Soo locks) which allowed ships coming from the lower lakes to bypass the rapids of the St. Marys River.
+Marie (Soo Locks) which allowed ships coming from the lower lakes to bypass the rapids of the St. Marys River.
 To facilitate navigation, the federal government dredged the Kaministiquia River from 1873 onwards and built a large breakwater in Thunder Bay beginning in 1884.
 Thunder Bay Port Authority manages Keefer Terminal built on a 320,000 square metre site on Lake Superior.

 Until the 1970s, coal, grain, iron ore and package freight were handled through the port in enormous quantities.
 Gradually, shipping by train and boat diminished as most package freight is transported by road.
-The railway's Intermodal freight transport has done away with the costly transshipment of individual goods between box cars and Lake freighters.
-Combined with loss of grain subsidies (the Crow Rate) and the free trade agreement with the United States, have terminated Thunder Bay's privileged position as a linchpin in Canadian east-west trade.
+The railway's Intermodal freight transport has done away with the costly transshipment of individual goods between boxcars and lake freighters.
+Combined with loss of grain subsidies (the Crow Rate) and the free trade agreement with the United States, have terminated Thunder Bay's privileged position as a linchpin in Canadian east–west trade.
 As a result, the city has lost its traditional raison d'être as a break-bulk point, and the city is in economic decline.

 Air travel

 The city is served by the Thunder Bay International Airport, the fifth busiest airport in Ontario.
-In 2004, over 600,000 passengers travelled through the airport.
-The airport is serviced by Air Canada Jazz, Westjet, Flair Airlines, Bearskin Airlines, Wasaya Airways, Air Creebec, Skyservice, Thunder Airlines, Wiskair, Air Bravo, Porter Airlines, and NAC Air.
+The airport is serviced by Air Canada, WestJet, Flair Airlines, Bearskin Airlines, Wasaya Airways, Air Creebec, Skyservice, Thunder Airlines, Wiskair, Air Bravo, Porter Airlines, and NAC Air.